cwhelan/cloudbreak/README.md

 Templates for both of these scenarios are available in the script `Cloudbreak-variants-only.sh` located in the scripts directory of the Cloudbreak distribution.

-#SCENARIO 3: Compute alignments in Hadoop, using a cloud provider like EC2
+#Scenario 3: Compute alignments in Hadoop, using a cloud provider like EC2

 First, see the section "RUNNING ON A CLOUD PROVIDER LIKE EC2 WITH WHIRR" below, and modify the file `cloudbreak-whirr.properties` to include your access credentials and the appropriate cluster